jundalisay/sp/content/en/research/indian/gospel/chapter-28c.md

 594Sunday, September 21, 1884
 A large number of devotees were in Sri Ramakrishna's room, among them Ram, Mahendra Mukherji, M., and Chunilal.
-Chunilal had just returned from Vrindāvan, where he had gone with Rākhāl and Balarām.
+Chunilal had just returned from Vrindāvan, where he had gone with Rakhal and Balarām.
 The two latter were still there.
 Nityagopal also was staying there.
 The Master began to talk with Chunilal about Vrindāvan.
-MASTER: "How is Rākhāl?"
+MASTER: "How is Rakhal?"
 CHUNI: "He is quite well now, sir."
 MASTER: "Isn't Nityagopal coming back?"
 CHUNI: "He was still there when I left."